 For more information on gestational diabetes, see this episode.

 Group B Strep

 Group B strep (GBS) is short for group B streptococcus, a bacterial infection.
 This bacterium naturally lives in the gastrointestinal tract and is present in the vagina or the rectum.
 According to the American College of Obstetricians and Gynecologists, the prevalence in pregnant women is between 10% and 30%.
 GBS is higher in black women and may vary by geographic location.
 Colonization with this bacteria is not permanent, and it can come and go.
-Most women with group B strep do not experience any symptoms, and usually, this is not a big deal.
+Most women with group B strep do not experience any symptoms; this is usually not a big deal.
 It can become an issue when pregnant and cause bladder and uterine infections in rare cases.
 It can cause meningitis, sepsis, pneumonia, or stillbirth in severe cases.

 See this episode for more information on group B strep, including possible prevention.

 The fetal non-stress test is named “non-stress” because no stress is placed on the baby during the test.
 This involves attaching one belt to the mother’s abdomen to measure fetal heart rate and another to measure contractions.
 Your care provider monitors movement, heart rate, and heart rate reactivity to movement for 20-30 minutes.
 A non-stress test may be performed after 28 weeks if you feel like your baby is not moving as frequently as usual if you are past your due date, if there is any reason to suspect the placenta is not functioning adequately, or if you are high risk.